 This course is designed to enable students to secure employment as assistant stable managers, grooms, trainee riding instructor, stud grooms,event and showjumping grooms both here and internationally, and any position dealing with horse care.
 It is also suitable for people who wish to start their own business in the horse industry.
 As the course provides internationally recognised qualifications many students have used their qualifications to find work abroad as far afield as the US and Australia.

-- Athlone IT: Higher Certificate in Business in Equine Studies.
+- TUS Athlone : Higher Certificate in Business in Equine Studies.
 (AL652)

 - Enniskillen College: BSc in Equine Management.
 (UCAS Course Code: D322)